Monday, April 18, 2022

 The contraction and expansion of outdoor decking boards should be one of your concerns when building a deck.
 Traditional wooden deckings are the most prone to these changes.
 Other surfacing materials will also expand and contract.
 So it is important to leave some gat when installing them to accommodate the expansion.

-But here’s the question, since composites, or wood-plastic composites to be exact, are part-wood, do they expand and contract?
+But here’s the question, since composite materials, or wood-plastic composites to be exact, are part-wood, do they expand and contract?

 For most composite decking there is negligible expansion and contraction in the width of the board.
 However, the expansion and contraction occur in the length of the composite decking board.
 Quality composite decking should have very minimal shrinkage if manufactured correctly.